Careers in Law

 - Tax Law

-These numerous fields give you a chance to pursue the type of law field you are interested in or help you discover a new field to get involved in.
+There are numerous fields in law.
+These give you a chance to pursue the type of law you are interested in.

 Take Action: The Prospects Guide to Law describes Law as a work area with high salaries and a range of careers and offers a wide range of information about all aspects of starting your career in law.